infinum/dotnet-handbook/Testing/Testing tools.md

 This approach is especially useful when a method is called multiple times, and we need to do something with each individual input.

-Now that we've defined how exactly will the method be called, we must define what value will be returned (if the method or a property is expected to return the value).
+Now that we've defined how exactly will the method be called, we must define what value will be returned (if the method or property is expected to return the value).
 In the examples above, we've used a single returning value, but that is not the only way to define a return value.
 We can use the input parameters to determine it:

 ``` c#
 calculatorServiceMock